Jake Marisnick Player Props: Tigers vs. Blue Jays

-The Detroit Tigers, including Jake Marisnick and his .640 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Alek Manoah and the Toronto Blue Jays at Comerica Park, Friday at 6:40 PM ET.
+Jake Marisnick -- batting .280 in his past 10 games -- will be in action for the Detroit Tigers against the Toronto Blue Jays, with Kevin Gausman on the hill, on July 8 at 1:10 PM ET.

-In his last game, he racked up two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Athletics.
+In his previous game, he racked up two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Athletics.

 Jake Marisnick Game Info & Props vs. the Blue Jays